TetrahedronAI/circle/README.md

 	- ❌ K-Means Clustering
 	- ❌ Neural Networks

-## More Coming Soon! <!-- Don't Delete this header, empty or not, since it is used with a Python Script (scripts/update_todo.py) -->
+## History <!-- Don't delete this header, empty or not, since it is used with a Python Script (scripts/update_todo.py) -->
+easyNeuron was created in 2021 by @Neuron-AI, aiming to create an easy experience for all ML engineers, with any and all of the newly developed algorithms from Neuron AI.

+### Naming Conventions

+Mostly, the names of modules are universal, but, there was some choice of the *maths* section of the module.
+In the end, the maths section is known as `easyneuron.math` rather than `easyneuron.maths` (as we are a British group), since there is such a large population who'll use this knowing American English, and it is quicker to type anyway.